 The number of solar panels required follows the same relationship to efficiency as the power wattage of a solar panel.
 In other words, if two panels with different efficiencies are placed under direct sunlight, the solar panel with higher efficiency will generate more power.

-Most solar panels available in the market have efficiency ratings between 15% to 20%.
+Most solar panels in the market have efficiency ratings between 15% and 20%.
 Many manufacturers produce solar panels with an efficiency rating of 22%, but the maximum efficiency recorded is 23%.

 Annual Electricity Usage

 The annual electricity usage is the measure of electricity used over twelve months.
 It is measured in kilowatt-hours (kWh).
 The measurement of yearly electricity usage depends on the appliances present in your home and the frequency.